 Oh sorry to say for those who love it – when it is a sweet tasting dairy dessert.
 Some yoghurts are in fact no more than desserts, they are commonly made from cow's milk, thickened and with added sugars, fruit and other ingredients, and while you do still get calcium and some other nutrients often the benefits are not as great.

-Sadly, even some of those containing friendly-bacteria are little more than the same thing, just with some bacteria at some point in the process.
+Sadly, even some of those containing friendly-bacteria are little more than the same thing, just with some bacteria added at some point in the process.
 It is common for manufacturers to add cultures to their products – rather than make it from live cultures – to encourage consumers to purchase their product.
 In some products the bacteria don t live long enough to see the inside of your mouth.

 Real yogurts not only contain probiotics (such as lactobacillus acidophilus), but they are started from them (rather than having them added at the end).
 They are considered to have a great many health benefits.
 Below are listed the beneficial properties of probiotics – not necessarily in order of importance.